 ‘My writing journey’ talk – A talk which follows my experience of writing my first book at the age of sixteen from first draft to publication, with images of my original writing.
 I discuss the researching, editing and cover design process, as well as talking about writing alongside my studies.
 Includes a Q&A session.
 (1 hour, any number of students)

 Writing with STEM talk – A talk about my writing with a focus specifically on how I came to write science fiction after studying Chemistry and Physics at Masters level.
 I discuss how scientific research I’ve done inspired events in my novels.
 I also show a presentation including examples of spreadsheets used to accurately calculate the figures involved in my writing, such as spaceship travel times and time travel figures.
-Includes discussion of Einstein’s theory of relativity, time dilation, extinction and evolution, all talked about in an enthusiastic, easy-to-understand way.
+Includes discussion of climate change, Einstein’s theory of relativity, extinction and evolution, all talked about in an enthusiastic, easy-to-understand way.
 Includes a Q&A session.
 (1 hour, any number of students)

 ‘World-building’ writing workshop – a group exercise using pictures of real world locations to write a story.
 Students will use their senses to create atmosphere and setting, building out a story from the location.
 It includes examples taken from writing I did at the age of 18, which later became part of my debut novel.
 (1 hour, less than 40 students, years 6-9)

 Science fiction writing workshop – a group exercise about writing science fiction based on articles in the news.
 We will choose a recent news topic based on a scientific subject and use the ideas and concepts to create an engaging story.
 It will teach students how to research science online, and be creative with a typically factual subject.
 (1 hour, less than 40 students, year 7 and up)